ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/dashboards/visualisations/visualisation-dataset.md

 # Defining the dataset

-A visualisation dataset is created by defining the fields of the `column` definition
+A visualisation dataset is created by defining the fields of the `column` definition.

+### Column Schema

 | Name          | Type    | Required | Description                                                |
 | --------------| ------- | -------- | -----------------------------------------------------------|